-Right to cancellation
+Right to erasure

-Right to limitation of processing
+Right to restriction of processing

-Right to data transferability
+Right to data portability

-Right of objection
+Right to objection

 In accordance with Art.
-21 GDPR, you have the right to object to the processing of personal data relating to you that is based on Article 6 para 1 e) or f) GDPR; this also applies to profiling based on these provisions.
+21 GDPR, you have the right to object to the processing of personal information concerning you that is based on Art.
+6(1) e or (f) GDPR, including profiling based on these provisions.

-Right of appeal to the supervisory authority
+Right to lodge a complaint with a supervisory authority

 In accordance with Art.
-77 GDPR, and without prejudice to any other administrative or judicial remedy, you have the right to lodge a complaint with the supervisory authority.
-This right exists in particular in the Member State of your place of residence, of work, or of the place of suspected infringement, if you are of the opinion that the processing of personal data relating to you is contrary to the GDPR.
+77 GDPR, you have the right to lodge a complaint with a supervisory authority, without prejudice to any other administrative or judicial remedy, in particular in the Member State you are resident in, your place of work, or the place where the alleged infringement took place, if you are of the opinion that the processing of personal data concerning you infringes on the GDPR.